AnthonyStanworth/Library_Project/Project_Documentation.md

 The initial python app was uploaded as a jupyter notebook to document the experimentation process and identify the cleaning steps needed.

 Steps that will be needed:
-- Get rid of rows with NaN values
+- Get rid of rows with NaN values.
-- Get rid of any duplicated rows
+- Get rid of any duplicated rows.
-- Change ID columns to Int datatype from float
+- Change ID columns to Int datatype from float.
-- Clean date columns and convert to datetime
+- Clean date columns and convert to datetime.
-- Deal with invalid dates
+- Deal with invalid dates.
-- Enrich date columns - calculating the difference between them
+- Enrich date columns - calculating the difference between them.
-- Store all removed records in a error dataframe with the type of error they have
+- Store all removed records in a error dataframe with the type of error they have and whether it is actionable or not.

 # Building the python app